TobyHFerguson/CDSW-certification/README.md

 create external table brfss_2015 like parquet '/user/clouderanT/brfss/2015.parquet/part-00000-843db927-4e9c-4a57-be9c-a29f17f3b5a6.snappy.parquet'
 stored as parquet location '/user/clouderanT/brfss/2015.parquet';
 ```

+This is all wrapped up in a single shell script `scripts/2a_generate_sql.sh` which will publish the
+appropriate sql.

 We then checked some sample counts to see if the data had been read and converted correctly: